zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-monitor-chart.md

 }
 ```

-> To see a complete list of the options you can pass to the MonitorChartPart, look at the `MonitorChartPart.d.ts` file either in the Hubs Nuget package, or [directly in the Hubs repo][7].
+**NOTE**: For a complete list of the options that can be sent to the `MonitorChartPart`, see the `MonitorChartPart.d.ts` file either in the Hubs Nuget package, or directly in the Hubs repository, as in the example located at [https://msazure.visualstudio.com/DefaultCollection/One/_git/AzureUX-PortalFX?path=%2Fsrc%2FSDK%2FExtensions%2FHubsExtension%2FTypeScript%2FHubsExtension%2FForExport%2FMonitorChartPart.d.ts&_a=contents](https://msazure.visualstudio.com/DefaultCollection/One/_git/AzureUX-PortalFX?path=%2Fsrc%2FSDK%2FExtensions%2FHubsExtension%2FTypeScript%2FHubsExtension%2FForExport%2FMonitorChartPart.d.ts&_a=contents).

-<a name="monitor-chart-try-it-out-in-samples-extension"></a>
+<a name="monitor-chart-monitor-chart-control-samples"></a>
-### Try it out in samples extension
+### Monitor chart control samples
-You can try out the monitor chart control in the [Samples Extension][1], or view the code directly in the Samples Extension at:

-`\Client\V2\Preview\MonitorChart\MonitorChartBlade.ts`
+ The monitor chart control sample is located at `<dir>\Client\V2\Preview\MonitorChart\MonitorChartBlade.ts`.
+This code is also included in the working copy located at [https://df.onecloud.azure-test.net/#blade/SamplesExtension/SDKMenuBlade/monitorchart](https://df.onecloud.azure-test.net/#blade/SamplesExtension/SDKMenuBlade/monitorchart).

+<a name="monitor-chart-monitor-chart-control-samples-plotting-single-charts-with-dummy-data"></a>
+#### Plotting single charts with dummy data

-To plot a single chart with "dummy data", try the following input for `Chart Input JSON`:
+ Use the following input `Chart Input JSON` file to plot single charts with dummy data.

 ```json
 [
     {